-With Sonic the Hedgehog making his big splash on the silver screen today, we thought we’d take a look back at some of the Blue Blur’s most memorable modern appearances in video games.
+What are the best Sonic games?
+With Sonic the Hedgehog about to appear in his second live action movie, we’re taking a look back at some of the Blue Blur’s most memorable modern appearances in video games.

-No real surprise there, the live action flick having entertained some critics while being labelled as a dull rush job by others.
+No real surprise there, the blockbuster having entertained some critics while being labelled as a dull rush job by others.
 The same can also be said for a number of Sonic video games Sega has released over the past couple of decades.

 Year: 2019 – Metacritic Score: 69

 2019 saw the launch of the latest (and best rated) title in this crossover series.
 Since exiting the hardware business, Sega’s ties with Nintendo have continued to strengthen and the two companies had been looking for a way to bring Sonic and Mario together.
 The Olympic games make for a fitting choice, pitting familiar characters against one another in friendly sporting competitions.